TheArjunAgarwal/sem3-notes/agth.typ

 #definition(title : "Non-Degeneracy")[
   Any set of $ >m+n$ constraints do not meet at one point.
 ]
 While the polytope itself doesn't define nash equilibria but some of it's vertex do.
-We will hop from vertex to vertex upto some condition to get nash equilibria.
+We will hop from vertex to vertex up to some condition to get nash equilibria.

 At Nash equilibrium, by the stability condition, $n$ of the equations in